 You and your students likely don’t need to look far to see examples of how single-use plastics like straws, plastic bags, and plastic water bottles are damaging the environment.
 Often times, single-use plastic can be replaced with non-plastic alternatives.
-This year for Earth Day, here are some ways you can encourage your students to reflect on how much plastic they use and how they can reduce their plastic consumption.
+Here are some ways you can encourage your students to reflect on how much plastic they use and how they can reduce their plastic consumption.

 Whether you take a stroll in the neighborhood near your school, at a local park, or along a nearby beach, there’s a good chance that you’ll see some plastic pollution along the way.